rrwick/Basecalling-comparison/README.md

 Scrappie raw v1.0.0, basecRAWller and DeepNano all performed poorly (basecRAWller isn't missing from this plot, it's off the bottom with a median value in the 80s).

-In previous versions of my analysis, Albacore consistently led the pack with consensus accuracy, but the latest version of Chiron changes this.
-Chiron v0.3 produces the best consensus sequences by a huge margin.
-Its assemblies have approximately half the errors of the second best basecaller's assembly (Albacore v2.1.3).
+In previous versions of my analysis, Albacore consistently led the pack with consensus accuracy, but the newly released Chiron v0.3 produces the best consensus sequences by a huge margin.
+Its assemblies have approximately half the errors of the second best assembly (Albacore v2.1.3).
 I'm not sure if this improvement is solely due to Chiron v0.3's new beam search functionality, but whatever the cause, kudos to the Chiron developers!

 It's also interesting to look at the assembly relative length, like we did for reads: